DiceDB/dice/docs/src/content/docs/commands/HGETALL.md

 The `HGETALL` command can raise the following errors:

+1. `Non-hash type or wrong data type`:

-- `(error) ERROR WRONGTYPE Operation against a key holding the wrong kind of value`: This error is raised if the specified key exists but is not a hash.
-DiceDB expects the key to be associated with a hash data structure, and if it is associated with a different data type (e.g., string, list, set, etc.), this error will be triggered.
+   - Error Message: `(error) WRONGTYPE Operation against a key holding the wrong kind of value`
-- `(empty array)` : This error is raised if the specified key does not exist.
+   - Occurs if the key holds a non-hash data structure.

+2. `Incorrect Argument Count`:

-- `(error) ERROR wrong number of arguments for 'hgetall' command` : This error is raised if an invalid number of arguments are passed to the `HGETALL` command.
+   - Error Message: `(error) ERR wrong number of arguments for 'hgetall' command`
+   - Occurs if the command is not provided with the correct number of arguments (i.e., more than one).

 ## Example Usage